tldr-pages/tldr/pages/common/maestral.md

 # maestral

-> Maestral is a lightweight Dropbox client for macOS and Linux.
+> A lightweight Dropbox client for macOS and Linux.
 > More information: <https://maestral.app/cli>.

 - Start the GUI: